School-of-Code-HQ/workshop_api-testing-with-supertest/README.md

 2. If you're connecting to a local PostgreSQL instance, make sure it's running (on the port that you specified in your `.env` file).
 3. `cd` into `task-3` folder, install dependencies, then run the `db-reset` script (see `package.json` for details).

-**Heads-up:** we will be repeatedly creating and dropping a `users` table in this task.
+**⚠️** we will be repeatedly creating and dropping a `users` table in this task.
 So, if your database happens to already contain a `users` table that you don't want to lose, create a fresh, separate database and provide its name instead via `PGDATABASE` environment variable.

 ## Tests